sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 ## Conlusion

-We can apply this kind of approch by steps or go directly to other functions on our codebase, one example is the usage of `SharedPreferences` and making the _edition_ do an _auto-apply_ "magically" using the lambda with receiver.
+We can apply this kind of approach by steps or go directly to other functions on our codebase, one example is the usage of `SharedPreferences` and making the _edition_ do an _auto-apply_ "magically" using the lambda with receiver.
 We can create ways to configure more stuff in less steps and this will make our writing of code improve as we will be adding tools to our _already-vast_ set of functions and tools on Kotlin.
 Thinking about what is repeated or can be improved allows us –the developers– to discover new worlds and make things cooler and sharper.
 Don't be scared of change.

 Special thanks to my friends @annaelizleal, [@jhoon](https://github.com/jhoon) and [Alejandro Tellez](https://github.com/gambit135), they help me a lot with grammar, typos and fixing styles.
 And special thanks to you for reading.